Training • Resources • Network

 Courageous Conversations about Race

-Join us for an engaging and transformative evening of open dialogue on race and equity.
+Join us for an engaging and transformative evening of open dialogue.

 In a safe and inclusive virtual space, we invite participants to share their experiences, perspectives, and insights on various topics related to race relations and social justice.